Consumer Cellular Cell Phone Plan Review 2024

 Pros About Consumer Cellular

-• Unique GrandPad tablet: I’m a big fan of Consumer Cellular’s GrandPad tablet, which offers a wide range of features to keep older adults connected and engaged.
-It also has several features for caregivers to keep in touch with their loved one and ensure the user is staying safe online.
+- Unique GrandPad tablet: I’m a big fan of Consumer Cellular’s GrandPad tablet, which has large fonts and buttons.
+It offers a wide range of features, including safe video chatting, email, phone service, and games that keep older adults connected and engaged.

 Cons About Consumer Cellular

-No medical alert features: While some providers we’ve reviewed, like Lively, offer phones with built-in medical alert features or add-on services, Consumer Cellular does not.
+- No in-phone medical alert features: While some providers we’ve reviewed, like Lively, offer phones with built-in medical alert features or add-on services, Consumer Cellular does not.
+Consumer Cellular’s Ally is a pocket-size medical device you can purchase separately.

 The Buying Experience With Consumer Cellular

-While Consumer Cellular’s sign-up process is simple overall, there is one caveat: If you want to bring your own phone, you’ll need to call the carrier to sign up.
+While Consumer Cellular’s sign-up process is simple, there’s one caveat: If you want to bring your own phone, you’ll need to call the carrier to sign up.
 When I tried to add a phone plan without a new device online, the website wouldn’t let me move forward to checkout.
 This is a bit of a drawback, as other carriers like T-Mobile and AT&T allow you to bring your own phone when you sign up online.
 Still, if you have a phone you love, it’s worth making the call.

 Good news: Shipping is free!
 If you prefer to make your purchase in person, most Target stores carry Consumer Cellular products.
 You can also make a purchase by calling the customer service number listed on the Consumer Cellular website.